gurevichlab/nerpa/README.md

 Finally, you can reuse preprocessed antiSMASH outputs from nerpa output for another run with the `--bgc_variants` option.
 The preprocessed outputs can be found in the `BGC_variants` directory in the Nerpa output directory.
-**TODO: maybe we could provide preprocessed outputs for MIBiG 4.0, for example** This can be useful if you want to use the same antiSMASH output for multiple runs.
+This can be useful if you want to use the same antiSMASH output for multiple runs.

 ### Chemical input (compounds)